 2. Financial Planning

-Accurate finance documentation is essential for creating comprehensive financial plans.
+Accurate financial documentation is essential for creating comprehensive financial plans.
 Small businesses can use historical financial data to forecast future income, expenses, and cash flow.
 This planning helps them set realistic financial goals, allocate resources efficiently, and identify potential challenges early on, allowing for proactive solutions.

 3. Access to Financing